-Complete guide to BP Chargemaster home chargers
+Complete guide to BP Pulse (formerly Chargemaster) home chargers

-BP Chargemaster home chargers
+BP Pulse home chargers

-BP Chargemaster home chargers all look much the same; a rather boring but inoffensive-looking, beige, oval box measuring around 35cm at its widest point and 12cm deep.
+BP Pulse home chargers all look much the same; a rather boring but inoffensive-looking, beige, oval box measuring around 35cm at its widest point and 12cm deep.
 If it’s an aesthetically appealing charger you want, you’re probably going to have to pay a lot more money and go to someone like Andersen.

 This makes it easy to calculate costs of charging, provided you know what your home electricity tariff is per kWh (the average is around 14p, but check with your utilities provider if you’re not sure).

-When having the charger installed, you’ll need to provide photos of your fusebox and mains electric meter, as well as the private, off-road location where you want your charger to be fitted.
+Before having the charger installed, you’ll need to provide photos of your fusebox and mains electric meter, as well as the private, off-road location where you want your charger to be fitted.

-If you’re applying for the OLEV government grant, you'll also need the necessary paperwork including proof of electric vehicle ownership (or proof that you're running one through a company-car scheme) and the car’s registration number to hand.
+If you’re applying for the government grant, you'll also need the necessary paperwork including proof of electric vehicle ownership (or proof that you're running one through a company-car scheme) and the car’s registration number to hand.